ajDesamparado13/README/configurations/GitIgnore.md

     composer.lock

 Depending on how the deliverables is being released, the lock files may or may not be needed to be tracked into the version control.

+    /public/*.js
+    /public/js
+    /public/*.css
+    /public/css

+In some projects that does contain compiled / system generated javascript and css using sass/scss through a compiler i.e npm. the public js and css files above must then be ignored.